-- Penmon just a few miles along the coastline is our next stop, arriving into the picturesque setting see Penmon Priory ruins, the Dovecote erected around 1600, and views of The Holy Well of St. Seiriol and views of Puffin Island close by.
+- Penmon boasts Priory ruins, the Dovecote erected around 1600, and views of The Holy Well of St. Seiriol are just a few miles along the coastline and views of Puffin Island close by.

-- Llynon Mill set amongst lush farm land is still a working Windmill and a great place to taste a typical Welsh Cream Tea.
+- Llynon Mill set amongst lush farm land is still a working Windmill.

-- South Stack lighthouse and Holyhead Mountain at the North West end of Anglesey offer breathtaking views across the Island of Anglesey to the Snowdonia Mountains and out over the Irish Sea with sightings of Ireland on a clear day.
+- South Stack lighthouse and Holyhead Mountain at the North West end of Anglesey offer breathtaking views to the Snowdonia Mountains and out over the Irish Sea with sightings of Ireland on a clear day.

 - ‘Llanfair PG’ is the village with the longest name and with so many letters we could not leave the Island without photos of this tongue twister.